replicatedhq/hugo-algolia/README.md

 ```

 ### Sending to Algolia
-You can send your index to algolia by including your API key, app ID, and index name in your config.yaml--then pass an `-s` flag to your hugo-algolia command.
+You can send your index to Algolia by including your API key, app ID, and index name in your config.yaml--then pass an `-s` flag to your `hugo-algolia` command.

 ```
 ---